isomerpages/moe-asrjc/_our-heritage/Anderson Junior College/Serving (Not completed).md

 **Serving the Community**
 Serving the community always underpinned the philosophy of education in AJC.
 Over the years, AJCians had a multitude of opportunities for serving the college, the country and the international community.
 The first Overseas Community Involvement Programme (OCIP) project to Inner Mongolia in 1997 marked a significant milestone in AJC’s participation in community service.
 Since then, OCIP trips to various countries and regions, including Chiangmai, Vietnam, Laos, Indonesia and Hainan became a regular affair.
 AJCians taught English, interacted with the locals, and constructed facilities for the betterment of people’s lives in their various projects.
 Through these meaningful ventures, AJCians learnt invaluable lessons in love, humility, and service.

+(insert pictures and captions)

+**Family Day**
+It began in 1986, when AJC was all abuzz with activity at the college’s first AJC Food and Fun Fair, where students, staff and their family members thronged the food and games stalls set up by students.
+A day designated to fun and bonding, the biennial event sought to raise money for charity and for the college’s building fund.
+It was later renamed ‘Family Day’ to not only show appreciation for the support from loved ones, but also to reflect the strongest of bonds in the AJ Family.

+(insert pictures and captions)

+**Running for a Cause**
+The year 1990 saw the birth of the AJC Golden Baton Marathon, one of the most novel fund-raising events to have been conceived at AJC.
+The event saw both teachers and students running relays from Ang Mo Kio to Woodlands and back over a distance of 42km while carrying golden batons sponsored for $500 each.
+Since then, running for a cause took the form of the Resilience Run event, which sought to reach out to the wider community.
+During these runs, each cohort of AJCians stepped forward to pledge their accumulated distance achieved to secure sponsorship of rice, which was then distributed to the needy families each year.
+In their inaugural attempt in 2015, AJC secured sponsorship of 1500kg of rice from NTUC FairPrice Foundation in support of the “Run for Rice” movement which benefitted low income families in Singapore.